ebrahimhamidi/ebrahimhamidi.github.io/_pages/about.md

 I'm a Ph.D.
 Candidate in the [Coastal Hydrology Lab](https://eng.ua.edu/tag/coastal-hydrology/) at the University of Alabama.

-I am interested in flood compound coastal flood hazard assessment leveraging remote sensing, geospatial analysis and numerical simulations.
+I am interested in compound coastal flood hazard assessment leveraging remote sensing, geospatial analysis and numerical simulations.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.